 Botox and other injectable treatments have been on the rise in recent years because of their ability to rejuvenate the facial appearance without surgery.
-However, it is important to know that Botox does not always achieve the same results as facelift.
+However, it is important to know that Botox does not always achieve the same results as facelifts.
 Botox is effective for treating facial lines and wrinkles and is commonly used for treating “crow’s feet,” the branching wrinkles around the outer corners of the eyes.
-It cannot treat lax skin, muscle tone loss or fat displacement.
-Facelift is considered to be the gold standard in facial rejuvenation because it comprehensively addresses signs of facial aging in the middle and lower facial areas, including loose, saggy skin, muscle tone loss and displaced fat.
-And while facelift does treat various facial lines and wrinkles, it cannot treat “crow’s feet” or other aging concerns in the upper facial area.
+It cannot treat lax skin, muscle tone loss, or fat displacement.
+Facelift is considered to be the gold standard in facial rejuvenation because it comprehensively addresses signs of facial aging in the middle and lower facial areas, including loose, saggy skin, muscle tone loss, and displaced fat.
+While a facelift does treat various facial lines and wrinkles, it cannot treat “crow’s feet” or other aging concerns in the upper facial area.

 Myth: Facelift Will Make Me Look Fake and Unnatural

 This is where the experience and skill of your plastic surgeon matter.
 An expert plastic surgeon is knowledgeable of the advanced facelift techniques required to achieve natural-looking results.
 The plastic surgeon must also possess an artistic eye and understand just how much correction each patient needs.
 When done correctly, a facelift should not result in an unnatural or overly pulled look.
 Instead, the patient should look like a younger version of themselves.